 It’s cool to be busy.
 We all have things to do.
 Modern life doesn’t run on its own without our help.
 The food doesn’t prepare itself.
 The hair doesn’t automatically style itself (oh but how I wish mine did!).
 And there are those errands…

-But when it comes to working on a business or projects related to a business, being focused on the tasks that directly contribute to your end product is what matters.
+But when it comes to working on a business or projects related to a business, being focused on the tasks that directly contribute to your end product is what matters, and of course, doing anything you can.
+Whether it be using Ai to answer calls or doing a comparison of the best project management software to assist you, will help you to be even more productive in this endeavor too.

 You discover ways to work smarter when you’re productive whereas when you’re busy, you are only working harder.